quiltedhills/htfc3-kubejs_patches/README.md

 • Fixed missing shaft texture in andesite and brass chunk loader item models <br/>
 • Changed the mixing bowl "no recipe" message to be less ambiguous <br/>
 • Fixed Chromite, Aluminum, Lead and Uranium ores not being able to collapse consistently <br/>
+• Fixed a recipe conflict for crushing quartz <br/>